egk10/watcher-monitoring/README.md

     - Interactive .watcher.env setup if missing
     - EMAIL_TO now required and documented
     - Instructions for handling spaces in secrets
+    - No need to manually create .watcher.env (installer is interactive)

 v1.0 — July 2, 2025